 SIECUS tracks all state legislative session activity in our state legislative reports.
-For more information on bills related to school-based sexuality education that were introduced or passed in 2016, please see the most recent analysis of state legislative activity, SIECUS' 2016 Sex Ed State Legislative Year-End Report: Top Topics and Takeaways.
+For more information on bills related to school-based sexuality education that were introduced or passed in 2016, please see SIECUS' 2016 Sex Ed State Legislative Year-End Report: Top Topics and Takeaways.